thegetty/quire-docs/content/documentation-v1/getting-started.md

 ### 📁 content

 The central part of Quire is the `content` directory where almost all of a publication’s textual content will live as individual {{< q-def "Markdown" >}} (`.md`) files.
 Every Markdown file is a *page* of the publication.
-You can read more about how to structure the publication content in [*Page Types & Structure*](/documentation/pages/) section of this guide.
-You can create additional directories in the content folder if your publication has sub-sections, such a catalogue entries for example.
-Learn more in the [Create Section Landing Pages](/documentation/pages/#create-section-landing-pages) section of this guide.
+You can create additional directories in the content folder if your publication has sub-sections, such a catalogue entries.
+You can read more about how to structure the publication content in the [*Page Types & Structure*](/documentation/pages/) section of this guide.

 ### 📁 _data

-Important publication information, such as captions, references, and object metadata, lives in the `_data` directory and is stored as {{< q-def "YAML" >}} (`.yaml`) files.
+Important publication information, such as captions, references, and object metadata, lives in the `_data` directory and is stored as {{< q-def "YAML" >}} (`.yaml`) file.
 This information is considered data because it can usually be found in multiple places throughout the publication.
 Rather than re-entering the information each time it appears, Quire has been designed to simplify this process by storing it as YAML which is then pulled into the Markdown files through the use of identifiers.

-Publication metadata including title, subtitle, contributors, copyright information, etc. can be found in the `publication.yaml` file, which is required in all Quire projects.
-Read more in [*Metadata & Configuration*](/documentation/metadata-configuration/)).
-YAML is also stored at the top of each Markdown file.
-Learn more in the [*Page Types & Structure*](/documentation/pages/#page-yaml/) section of this guide.
-A Quire project may additionally include `references.yaml`; `figures.yaml`; and `objects.yaml` files.
+The key YAML files that you might make use of in a Quire project include `publication.yaml`, `config.yaml`, `objects.yaml`, `figures.yaml`, and `references.yaml`.

+#### 📄 publication.yaml

+This file includes publication metadata including title, subtitle, contributors, copyright information, etc. This file is a requirement for all Quire projects and is also used for {{< q-def "search engine optimization" >}} (SEO).

+#### 📄 config.yaml

+This file is used for configuring different built-in layout options and for defining a number of key values used in Quire {{< q-def "templates" >}}.
+Users who have worked on other non-Quire projects will note that they typically use the `config.yaml` file to also store publication metadata.
+Given the potentially large scope of this metadata in formal digital publications, Quire uses the `publication.yaml` explained above instead.
+Read more in [*Metadata & Configuration*](/documentation/metadata-configuration/) section of this guide.

 #### 📄 objects.yaml

-This file includes information on catalogue objects including artist name, artwork year, dimensions, medium, location, link to work, etc. Read more in [*Collection Catalogues*](/documentation/collection-catalogues/).
+This file includes information on catalogue objects including artist name, artwork year, dimensions, medium, location, link to work, etc. This file is only required when using the `entry` page type to create object entry pages (as you would find in a collection catalogue).
+Read more in [*Collection Catalogues*](/documentation/collection-catalogues/).

 #### 📄 figures.yaml